rixiobarrios/planning-project-4/README.md

 ## Install

-If a contributor wants to download the repo and install it in their machine(code here)(e.g nmp install)
+If you would like to contribute to this project feel free to create an issue on this repository.
+You can also download this repo, install it on your machine and install dependencies(code here)(e.g nmp install).

 ## Overview

 The idea for the project came about through a mixture of activism and sustainability.
-Our main focus was to create a project to promote waste reduction and food management.
+Our main focus was to create a project that promotes waste reduction through food management.
-We consider this is project our contribution to creating a more sustainable future for all.
+We consider this project our contribution to creating a more sustainable future for all.

 ## About

-Food waste is a real problem among the western nations.
-In the United States, 40% of all food gets wasted.
+Food waste is a major problem among developed nations.
+In the United States, 40% of all food goes to waste.
-For Food's Sake is an app made to alleviate some of that waste from those farms, markets, restaurants and homes.
+For Food's Sake is an app that would help alleviate some of that waste from farms, markets, restaurants and homes.

 ### Who will use it?

-- Proactive people who are conscious about the impact the human footprint has on the environment.
+- Proactive people who are conscious about the impact that human footprint has on the environment.
 - Vendors who want to reduce food waste and dedicate a portion of their business to sustainability.
-- Anybone who eats and is looking for a good deal on delicious food.
+- Anybone who enjoys eating and is looking for a good deal on delicious food.

 ##### Reasons to use:

 - Saves Money
 - Reduces food waste
-- Promotes community sutainability
+- Promotes community activism and sustainability
 - Handles food waste in an ethical manner
 - Provides quality foods for low income families

-#### Consumer:

-- Proactive people conscious about environment who want a chance to help reduce food waste.

 ## Wireframes